 Nether is a game that I can remember from the days of Commodore Scene, being touted as a Doom clone.
-Eventually when I saw a preview, I was a little underwealmed, and then forgot about the game.
+Eventually when I saw a preview, there wasn’t much to see and I then completely forgot about it.

 The game’s development had however been continuing way into 2004 – where a new engine was developed called Nether G-II.
 It was lacking sprites though, but apparently was a lot more sophisticated compared to the old blocky and slow engine.
 Although we sound critical, the game was one of the first engines to have light sourcing included – it just was character block blocky and slow.